Welcome to EditorNinja’s first editor pricing survey! We’re constantly being asked by:

 Methodology

-To find the below numbers, we went to our database of writers and editors (if you’re a writer or editor, you should apply here to join our extended network, which is where we recruit from when we have the need) and downloaded the provided data, which totalled 102 entries.
+To find the below numbers, we went to our database of writers and editors (if you’re a writer or editor, you should apply here to join our extended network, which is where we recruit from when we have the need) and downloaded the provided data, which totaled 102 entries.
 After de-duplicating, we had 100 rows.

 From there, we narrowed it down to only entrants who say they offer editing services.
 This narrowed it to 70 respondents.